openstack/api-site/firstapp/source/introduction.rst

 -----------------------------------------------------

 .. todo:: Description of the components of OpenStack and how they
-          relate to the Fractals applicaiton and how it runs on the cloud.
+          relate to the Fractals application and how it runs on the cloud.
           TF notes this is already covered in the guide, just split across each section.
 Adding it here forces the introduction of block storage, object storage, orchestration